OpenHAK/lazarus/README.txt

-This library is specifically for RFduino.
+This library is specifically for Simblee.
 This library provides ability to force INFINITE sleep to wake on command.

 ariseLazarus();